 Motus Theater worked with formerly incarcerated leaders to develop autobiographical monologues about the criminality and injustice within the criminal justice system.
 Monologues cover themes as diverse as racial profiling, inequity in the bond/bail system, human rights abuses in prison, the criminalisation of substances abusers, and the systemic racism and poverty that pushes young people into illicit economies because they are shut out of legal opportunities.

-Some of the JustUs monologues will be available during the week of the REstART Festival (see below).
+Some of the JustUs monologues were available during the week of the REstART Festival.
 On 3 December we scheduled a talk with the artistic director Kirsten Wilson and Motus JustUs monologist Juaquin Moble.
 Special guest of this event is Fania Davis, restorative justice advocate and social justice activist in Oakland, who recently published "The Little Book of Race and Restorative Justice: Black Lives, Healing, and US Social Transformation".
 Also Tunde Adefioye, city dramaturge and poet from Brussels, will join the discussion.

 The JustUs performance premiered at the 2019 U.S. National Association of Community and Restorative Justice conference.
 On this occasion, JustUs monologists read their own stories and law enforcement leaders step into their shoes by reading aloud JustUs stories.
 The formerly incarcerated leaders in JustUs asked law enforcement to sit in a circle with them and hear the harm they experienced, so that justice can be restored to the criminal justice system itself.

 Motus Theater has provided a voice to those who were voiceless.
 And as a result, a lot of people are speaking about things that they weren’t speaking about; the injustices of the justice system, and it’s punitive damage.

 Juaquin Mobley, Motus JustUs monologist, on the impact of the JustUs Project